-Describe How your organization designs its WORK SYSTEMS and determines its KEY PROCESSES to deliver CUSTOMER VALUE, prepare for potential emergencies, and achieve organizational success and SUSTAINABILITY.
+Describe how your organization designs its work systems and determines its KEY PROCESSES to deliver PATIENT and STAKEHOLDER VALUE, prepare for potential emergencies, and achieve organizational success and SUSTAINABILITY.

-- a.
-Work Systems Design - (1) How do you design and innovate your overall WORK SYSTEMS?
-How do you decide which PROCESSES within your overall WORK SYSTEMS will be internal to your organization (your KEY WORK PROCESSES) and which will use external resources? - (2) How do your work systems and KEY WORK PROCESSES relate to and capitalize on your CORE COMPETENCIES? - b.
-Key Work Processes - (1) What are your organization's KEY WORK PROCESSES?
-How do these PROCESSES contribute to delivering CUSTOMER VALUE, profitability or financial return, organizational success, and SUSTAINABILITY? - (2) How do you determine KEY WORK PROCESS requirements, incorporating input from CUSTOMERS, suppliers, PARTNERS, and COLLABORATORS, as appropriate?
-What are the KEY requirements for these PROCESSES? - c.
+a.
+Work Systems Design

+- (1) How do you design and innovate your overall work systems?
+How do you decide which processes within your overall work systems will be internal to your organization (your KEY WORK PROCESSES) and which will use external resources? - (2) How do your work systems and key work processes relate to and capitalize on your core competencies?

+b.
+Key Work Processes

+- (1) What are your organization's KEY WORK PROCESSES?
+How do these PROCESSES contribute to delivering PATIENT and STAKEHOLDER VALUE, profitability or financial return, organizational success, and SUSTAINABILITY? - (2) How do you determine KEY WORK PROCESS requirements, incorporating input from PATIENTS, STAKEHOLDERS, suppliers, PARTNERS, and COLLABORATORS, as appropriate?
+What are the KEY requirements for these PROCESSES?

+c.
 Emergency Readiness

 How do you ensure WORK SYSTEM and workplace preparedness for disasters or emergencies?
-How does your disaster and emergency preparedness system consider prevention, management, continuity of operations, and recovery?
+How does your disaster and emergency preparedness system consider prevention, management, continuity of operations for PATIENTS and the community, evacuation, and recovery?

 N1.
 "Work systems" refers to how the work of your organization is accomplished.
-Work systems involve your workforce, your key suppliers and partners, your contractors, your collaborators, and other components of the supply chain needed to produce and deliver your products and business and support processes.
-Your work systems coordinate the internal work processes and the external resources necessary for you to develop, produce, and deliver your products to your customers and to succeed in your marketplace.
+Work systems involve your workforce, your key suppliers and partners, your contractors, your collaborators, and other components of the supply chain needed to produce and deliver your health care services and business and support processes.
+Your work systems coordinate the internal work processes and the external resources necessary for you to develop, produce, and deliver your health care services to your patients and stakeholders and to succeed in your marketplace.